 Conclusion: Georgia’s use of districts as multi-county public health entities serves as a primary structure for providing local public health services and has become a critical structure to address the looming demands for QI and accreditation, even though the statutes clearly establish the county as the primary local public health entity.

-Implications For The Field Of Phssr: This CJS structure to facilitate public health QI and accreditation in GA illustrates how agency cultures can emerge from local demands for economies of scale, more than formal policies generated at state level.
-This is a model that could be very important for advancing CJS in other regions of country.
+Implications for the Field of PHSSR: This CJS structure to facilitate public health QI and accreditation in Georgia illustrates how agency cultures can emerge from local demands for economies of scale, more than formal policies generated at state level.
+This is a model that could be very important for advancing CJS in other regions of the country.

-Livingood, William C., Nandi Marshall, Angela Peden, Ketty Gonzales, Gulzar H. Shah Dr., Dayna Alexander, Alesha Wright, Russ Toal, Lynn Woodhouse, DeAnna Keene.
+Livingood, William C., Nandi A. Marshall, Angela Peden, Ketty Gonzales, Gulzar H. Shah, Dayna S. Alexander, Alesha Wright, Russell B. Toal, Lynn S. Woodhouse, DeAnna Keene.

 "Clarifying and Expanding Concepts of Cross-Jurisdictional Sharing: Early Lessons Learned from Conducting QI with Georgia’s Health Districts."